FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/Start_Copilot_server.md

     "title": "Start and stop the Copilot server", "linkTitle": "Start and stop the Transfer CFT UI (Copilot) server", "weight": "190"
-}When am.type=passport or am.type=cg, the user that connects to the Transfer CFT Copilot server must be defined in the system as well as in PassPort/Central Governance.
+}When `am.type=passport` or `am.type=cg`, the user that connects to the Transfer CFT Copilot server must be defined in the system as well as in PassPort/Central Governance.

 ## Start the Copilot server